shibubh/opentok-react-native/docs/OTSubscriber.md

   * **disconnected** () — Called when the subscriber’s stream has been interrupted.

   * **error** (Object) — Sent if the subscriber fails to connect to its stream.

+  * **otrnError** (Object) — Sent if there is an error with the communication between the native subscriber instance and the JS component.

   * **videoDataReceived** () - Sent when a frame of video has been decoded.
 Although the subscriber will connect in a relatively short time, video can take more time to synchronize.
 This message is sent after the `connected` message is sent.